rin67630/Soft-Power2-MPPT/README.md

 ## but what is Soft-Power2-MPPT?
 It is a **self-contained** WiFi network enabled MPPT controller with:
-- a powerful dashboard in the Internet,
+- a powerful dashboard in the Internet, accessible from everywhere,
-- statistics and long term plotting abilities.
+- statistics and long term plotting abilities,
 - running on various generally available low-cost DC/DC converters without any "cable spaghetti".

 The whole solution is working completely self-contained: